Emigration from Poland to Germany after World War II

 As a result of World War II, Poland's borders were shifted west.
-Within Poland's new boundaries there remained a substantial number of ethnic Germans, who were expelled from Poland until 1951.
+Within Poland's new boundaries there remained a substantial number of ethnic Germans, who were expelled from Poland by 1951.
 The remaining former German citizens were primarily autochthons, who were allowed to stay in post-war Poland after declaring Polish nationality in a verification process.
 According to article 116 of the German constitution, all former German citizens (regardless of nationality) may be "re-granted German citizenship on application" and are "considered as not having been deprived of their German citizenship if they have established their domicile in Germany after May 8, 1945 and have not expressed a contrary intention."
 This regulation allowed the autochthons, and ethnic Germans permitted to stay in Poland, to reclaim German citizenship and settle in West Germany.
 In addition to those groups, a substantial number of Poles who never had German citizenship were emigrating to West Germany during the period of the People's Republic of Poland for political and economic reasons.